magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 <!--- MC-36755-->

 *  Magento no longer archives an order before processing it.
-Previously, multiselect action on the Admin order grid affected unselected orders.
+Previously, multi-select action on the Admin order grid affected unselected orders.

 <!--- MC-37371-->